Rafic Hariri: Assassination

-Funeral & Memorial Commemoration
+Funeral and memorial commemoration

 Hariri was well regarded among international leaders.
-He was one of French President Jacques Chirac's closest friends.
+He was one of French president Jacques Chirac's closest friends.
 Chirac was one of the first foreign dignitaries to travel to Lebanon, where he personally offered his condolences to Hariri's widow, Nazik Hariri at her home in Beirut.
 He also attended the funeral, accompanied by his wife, Bernadette Chirac.

-Among the foreign dignitaries attending the burial in Beirut were several European and Arab ministers, EU foreign policy chief Javier Solana, US Assistant Secretary of State William J. Burns, Saudi Foreign Minister Prince Saud bin Faisal Al Saud, and Arab League Secretary-General Amr Moussa.
+Among the foreign dignitaries attending the burial in Beirut were several European and Arab ministers, EU foreign policy chief Javier Solana, US assistant secretary of state William J. Burns, Saudi foreign minister Prince Saud bin Faisal Al Saud, and Arab League secretary-general Amr Moussa.

 Approximately 200,000 people gathered in Martyr's Square to get a glimpse of the coffin draped in Lebanon's red, white, and green flag.
 Christians, Muslims, and Druze marched together in the procession, which concluded at the Mohammad Al-Amin Mosque, a structure Hariri had built in Beirut Central District.
 Church bells rang out, blending with the resounding calls to Islamic prayers and the beat of a military band's drums.
 The attendees turned the funeral of Hariri on February 16, 2005, into a powerful display of public anger against Syria, blamed by opposition leaders for the bomb that killed him, with some witnesses estimating that hundreds of thousands of mourners flooded the nearby streets in one of Lebanon's largest and most diverse gatherings in decades.

 A month later, on March 14, 2005, to commemorate the one-month anniversary of his assassination, between 1.2 and 1.5 million people gathered in Martyr's Square for the memorial service, marking the largest public assembly in the country's history to date.

 People from all sects and regions of Lebanon, from Wadi Khaled in the north to Ain Ebel in the south, gathered to demand an end to Syria's occupation of Lebanon.
 About a month later, under increasing international pressure, Syria withdrew after a thirty-year-long occupation.